 Explore the Wonders of the Past

 From the remote jungles of Honduras to the pristine rivers of the American Southwest, our archaeological tours promise exciting adventure.
 Whether you like touring Maya temples or learning about North American rock art, you’ll be sure to find a Conservancy tour that fits your interest.
 For more than 20 years, the Conservancy has conducted tours ranging in length from four days to two weeks.
 Expert guides always accompany our tours, providing unique insights about the places we visit.
-Tour regions include the American Midwest, Southeast, and Southwest, as well as Mexico and Central and South America.
+Tour regions include the American Midwest, Southeast, and Southwest, as well as Mexico and Central & South America; and now Canada too.

 Below are our exciting tours we’re offering in the coming months.
 Click on the ‘Info’ button for a full description of each tour.